 - SizeOfImage: The SizeOfImage member indicates the memory size occupied by the PE file on runtime.
 It has to be a multiple of the SectionAlignment values.

-Value | Identifier | Meaning |
+Identifier | Value | Meaning |

-NATIVE | 1 | It doesn’t require a subsystem |
+NATIVE | 1 | Image doesn’t require a subsystem |

-WINDOWS_GUI | 2 | Runs in Windows GUI subsystem |
+WINDOWS_GUI | 2 | Runs in the Windows GUI subsystem |

-WINDOWS_CLI | 3 | Runs in Windows character subsystem |
+WINDOWS_CLI | 3 | Runs in the Windows character subsystem |

-OS2_CUI | 5 | Runs in OS/2 character subsystem |
+OS2_CUI | 5 | Runs in the OS/2 character subsystem |

 POSIX_CUI | 7 | Runs in the Posix character subsystem |